sorinbotirla/parkside-telemeter-esp32cam-rangefinder/README.md

 ```
 <br />
 <br />
-I used a perfboard and 2 ESP32 CAM talking to eachother via software serial.
+I have used a perfboard and 2 ESP32 CAM talking to eachother via software serial.
 I needed more GPIO pins but I had to solder everything on the chip pins instead.
 Still, camera pins and sdcard pins were left usable.
 <br />
-Before soldeeing the esp32 cam to the perfboard, solder the ILI9341 display directly to the esp32 chip pins, using thin wire, bypassing the board GPIO pins.
+Before soldering the esp32 cam to the perfboard, solder the ILI9341 display directly to the esp32 chip pins, using thin wire, bypassing the board GPIO pins.
 <br />
 <br />
 Also, you need to solder connectors for a CP2101/FTDI FT232/CH340 usb serial interface because esp32 cam doesn't have a usb port (it has a MB with usb but it won't be used in this porject).
 Still, you will use the connector to upload the code with the USB serial interface.